 Test 2 - Not Applicable.
 The TOE does not support default credentials for encryption.
 When the encryption is invoked the first time, a passphrase must be provided.
 Test 3 - Not applicable.
 The TOE does not support a key recovery capability.
 Test 4 - Not applicable.
 The TOE does not support configuring the power saving state by certain events.

 Test 5 - Not applicable.
-The TOE does not support configuring the power saving states.
-2.3.3 SPECIFICATION OF MANAGEMENT FUNCTIONS (FDEECPP20E:FMT_SMF.1) 2.3.3.1 FDEEEcPP20E:FMT_SMF.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: Option A: The evaluator shall ensure the TSS describes how the TOE changes the DEK.
+The TOE does not support configuring the power saving states 2.3.3 SPECIFICATION OF MANAGEMENT FUNCTIONS (FDEEECPP20E:FMT_SMF.1) 2.3.3.1 FDEEEcPP20E:FMT_SMF.1.1 TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: Option A: The evaluator shall ensure the TSS describes how the TOE changes the DEK.
 Option B: The evaluator shall ensure the TSS describes how the TOE cryptographically erases the DEK.
 Option C: The evaluator shall ensure the TSS describes the process to initiate TOE firmware/software updates.
 Option D: If additional management functions are claimed in the ST, the evaluator shall verify that the TSS describes those functions.
-KMD

-Option D: If the TOE offers the functionality to import an encrypted DEK, the evaluator shall ensure the KMD describes how the TOE imports a wrapped DEK and performs the decryption of the wrapped DEK.
+KMD Option D: If the TOE offers the functionality to import an encrypted DEK, the evaluator shall ensure the KMD describes how the TOE imports a wrapped DEK and performs the decryption of the wrapped DEK.
 See the description for FDEAAcPP20:FMT_SMF.1.1.

 Component Guidance Assurance Activities: Option A: The evaluator shall review the AGD guidance and shall determine that the instructions for changing a DEK exist.
 The instructions must cover all environments on which the TOE is claiming conformance, and include any preconditions that must exist in order to successfully generate or re-generate the DEK.
 Option C: The evaluator shall examine the operational guidance to ensure that it describes how to initiate TOE firmware/software updates.
 Option D: Default Authorization Factors: It may be the case that the TOE arrives with default authorization factors in place.
 If it does, then the selection in item D must be made so that there is a mechanism to change these authorization factors.
 The operational guidance shall describe the method by which the user changes these factors when they are taking ownership of the device.
 The TSS shall describe the default authorization factors that exist.

 Disable Key Recovery: The guidance for disabling this capability shall be described in the AGD documentation.
-See the description for FDEAAcPP20:FMT_SMF.1.1 Component Testing Assurance Activities: Option A and B: The evaluator shall verify that the TOE has the functionality to change and cryptographically erase the DEK (effectively removing the ability to retrieve previous user data).
+See the description for FDEAAcPP20:FMT SMF.1.1.

+Component Testing Assurance Activities: Option A and B: The evaluator shall verify that the TOE has the functionality to change and cryptographically erase the DEK (effectively removing the ability to retrieve previous user data).
 Option C: The evaluator shall verify that the TOE has the functionality to initiate TOE firmware/software updates.
 Option D: If additional management functions are claimed, the evaluator shall verify that the additional features function as described.
-See FDEAAcPP20:FMT_SMF.1.1 for Options A-B See FDEAAcPP20:FPT_TUD_EXT.1 for update testing Option D - The evaluator generated and loaded an encrypted DEK.
-The evaluator first used the TOE to generate a KEK and then decrypted the KEK with the PSK.
-The evaluator then encrypted the DEK with the KEK.
-The evaluator them loaded the encrypted DEK.
+See the description for FDEAAcPP20:FMT_SMF.1.1.

 2.3.4 SECURITY ROLES (FDEAACPP20E:FMT_SMR.1)

 2.3.4.1 FDEAAcPP20E:FMT_SMR.1.1

 TSS Assurance Activities: None Defined

 Guidance Assurance Activities: None Defined

 Testing Assurance Activities: None Defined

 2.3.4.2 FDEAAcPP20E:FMT_SMR.1.2

 TSS Assurance Activities: None Defined

 Guidance Assurance Activities: None Defined

 Testing Assurance Activities: None Defined

 Component TSS Assurance Activities: There are no TSS evaluation activities for this SFR.
 Evaluation of this SFR is

 performed as part of evaluating FMT_MOF.1 and FMT_SMF.1.